mahmoud/sedimental/entries/hatnote_top.md

 Wikipedia users: the readers.
 Nearly 20 billion times per month, [around 500 million people][500m] read articles in over 200 languages.
 Top 100's daily statistics offer a window into where Wikipedia readers are focusing their attention.
+We've also found that the list makes for a great way to discover great chapters of Wikipedia one wouldn't normally read or edit.

 <img width="40%" title="A screenshot of the Hatnote Top 100 from December 10,
 2015" src="/uploads/20151210_top.png">